-Everything You Always Wanted to Know About Suspension Training
+Everything You Always Wanted to Know About TRX

 For starters, suspension training does not necessarily include actual suspension.
-Instead, it's a form of bodyweight exercise which uses an instability platform, consisting of elastic straps and a pulley system, to leverage gravity into increased resistance.
+Instead, it’s a form of bodyweight exercise that uses an instability platform consisting of elastic straps and a pulley system to leverage gravity into increased resistance.

-The suspension training craze is sweeping the country with more and more people getting in on the elastic strap action.
+The suspension training craze is sweeping the country, with more and more people getting in on the elastic strap action.
 Still on the fence about whether to give it a go?
-Consider these four benefits offered by suspension training:
+Consider these four benefits offered by TRX:

 1. It's Fast and Effective